Rabo de arraia: Meia lua de compasso

 Rabo de arraia or meia-lua de compasso (compass crescent) is a distinct technique found in the martial arts of engolo and capoeira, that combines an evasive maneuver with a reverse kick.

-It is considered one of the most powerful and efficient capoeira kicks and one of its most iconic movements along with the rasteira.
+It is one of the most powerful capoeira kicks and one of its most iconic movements along with the rasteira.
 It is even considered that a capoeirista's general skill level can be determined on how hard and fast they are able to execute a meia-lua de compasso.

 The kick is done with the heel.

 Pantana de lado

 Raul Pederneiras, rabo de arraia as pantana de lado, Revista da Semana, 1926.

 Patana de lado (side swamp) is a side version version of patana or rabo de arraia kick.
 The capoeirista starts from initial "rabo de arraia" crouching position, then enters a movement similar to a cartwheel, and then at the exit kicks the opponent with both feet.

 The pantana de lado kick is no longer commonly used by its original name in modern capoeira.
 The modern kick similar to it is meia-lua de compasso dupla.